learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Audiences:[]string{"api"}, Error:""}
 ```

-This is a Go structure version of the JSON response you saw earlier.
+The output is a Go structure version of the JSON response you saw earlier.

 Thus, you see how API service reads the service account token and passes it onto its request to the secret store service as a way to authenticate itself.